linked-db/linked-ql/README.md

 ✨ PRO: *Whole engineering work now essentially over to the DB where it rightly belongs; all with zero upfront setup!*

-Taking that further, it gets nifty when it's time to rollback:
+Taking that further, you get a magic wand button should you want to rollback:

 ```js
 // Rollback all associated changes (Gets the users table dropped)